r-Iyer/EndlessChord/README.md

 ![React](https://img.shields.io/badge/React-18.2-blue)
 ![Node.js](https://img.shields.io/badge/Node.js-20-green)

 **Endless Chord** provides an immersive, TV-style audio-visual streaming experience.
 This modern web application offers a continuous, endless stream of curated music channels, powered by YouTube and enhanced with intelligent, AI-driven recommendations.
-Dive into a seamless world of music and video discovery, presented through a sleek and intuitive interface designed for non-stop enjoyment.
+Dive into a seamless world of music and video discovery, presented through a sleek and intuitive interface designed for non-stop, ad-free enjoyment across all your devices.

 ---